bytebase/bytebase.com-old/content/docs/change-database/state-based-migration/overview.md

 Subsequent updates to the LATEST schema file without actually changing the database schema will not generate new migration issues.

-On the other hand, if you have an existing database and want Bytebase to initialize the LATEST file instead of writing the schema in SDL format manually, you can refer to [One-click to dump SDL schema](/docs/change-database/state-based-migration/one-click-to-dump-sdl-schema).
+On the other hand, if you have an existing database and want Bytebase to initialize the LATEST file instead of writing the schema in SDL format manually, you can refer to [Baseline SDL Schema](/docs/change-database/state-based-migration/baseline-sdl-schema).

 ## Caveats